Pentair: 2010s

 In 2012, Pentair Inc. (PNR) and Tyco International Ltd. (TYC)’s flow control business formally combined to create Pentair Ltd. The new company is described as a global manufacturer of “water and fluid solutions, valves and controls, equipment protection and thermal management products".
 Tyco shareholders now own approximately 52.5% and former Pentair Inc. shareholders own approximately 47.5% of Pentair Ltd. Following this merger the new company was based in Schaffhausen, Switzerland, with 30,000 employees and 100 manufacturing plants in 30 countries.
 Currently the headquarters are in Worsley, United Kingdom.

 In August 2016, Pentair announced that it has entered into an agreement to sell the Valves & Controls business to Emerson, an American diversified global industrial company based in St. Louis, Missouri.
 The transaction was completed in April 2017.

+2020s

 In July 2022, Pentair announced that it had acquired Manitowoc Ice for $1.6 billion.

+In April 2026, Pentair announced a leadership transition for its pool segment.
+Jerome Pedretti departed as Executive Vice President and Chief Executive Officer of Pentair Pool after more than 20 years with the company.
+Pentair also eliminated the standalone Chief Executive Officer, pool position and consolidated leadership of its Pool, Flow, and Water Solutions businesses under Executive Vice President De'Mon Wiggins.

 Discontinued operations

 Pentair has discontinued its Century/Lincoln and Lincoln Industrial service equipment operations.
 It also exited the tools business with the sale of its power tools group (which had previously accounted for 40% of sales) in October 2004 to Black & Decker for nearly $800 million.